castelao/DirectIP/README.md

 Iridium's Direct-IP protocol of Short Burst Data communication system.

-This crate is focused on Mobile Terminated messages, often used to transmit commands to a remote station.
-For instance, it could be used to send commands to an under water glider.
+This crate is focused on transmitting Mobile Terminated messages, often used to send commands to a remote station.
+For instance, it could be used to communicate with an under water glider (a scientific autonomous robot).

 ## Minimum supported Rust version